srsclasses/srs-website/README.md

 # SRS Classes - Full Stack Application

-This is a full-stack application for SRS Classes, an educational platform.
+This is a full-stack application for SRS Classes, a startup offering online and offline classes for BPSC and other competitive exams.

 ## Project Structure